fmalina/revisions-blocl/activism/bigcapital.md

-While housing has long undergone a process of stealth privatization, this accelerated sharply in 2010 when the Conservative-led coalition came to power - many leading Tories simply don’t believe in social housing.
+While housing has long undergone a process of stealth privatization, this accelerated sharply in 2010 when the Conservative-led coalition came to power - many leading Tories simply don't believe in social housing.

 The contradictions of today’s planning system and the failure of the housing market to provide anything like the number of homes people need have preoccupied